 I will only mention Middle School briefly......it is a hard time for every child, learning who they are, trying their best to fit in.
 I'm not so blind that I can't see it is a struggle for every student and every parent.
 All I will say about middle school (until my children are done with it and I can write a tell all) is, it gets better.
 Put your "guns" away, no one will even notice them.
 High school is just around the corner....my advice for Middle School.....get through it, that's it.
 Just suck it up, find the teachers who are willing to help you (they are there) and just know it gets better.

-Thank you to fellow Fragile X mom, Lisa Lawrence for sharing.
+The best graphic I have ever seen to describe what the "mosaic" part of our diagnosis means.
+Thank you to fellow Fragile X mom, Lisa Lawrence for sharing. |

 High school......a fresh start, new teachers and wow.....people who honestly care what kind of an adult your child becomes.
 YAY!!!!
 The best IEP meetings we have ever had have been the 2 we have had in high school.
 Part of that might be because we have moved past the grief, the broken dreams, and the despair.
 We now realize, it is what it is......and where do we go from here?